nischhal-hub/csit-labreport-generator/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-Made with 💖 by Nischhal. 🌟 Star this project. thankss
+Made with 💖 by Nischhal. 🌟 Star this project. thankss😉